roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (2) ****** byJust_Plain_Bob© Authors note: More from Christina.
+Authors note: More from Christina.
 I've told her that she could just as well send in the story herself, but for some reason she wants me to do it.
 As with BASW Christina (1) all I've had to do was make some minor changes to save her from herself.
 She keeps putting in information that would give her away to some one who knows her and reads the story.
 It isn't necessary that you read BASW Christina (1) to follow along, but it might make it more interesting.

  +++++++++++++++++++++++